Made In Singapore: Building Singapore’s Digital Future [Online Event]

 Dr Rick Goh is the Director of Computing & Intelligence (CI) Department at the Institute of High Performance Computing (IHPC), a research institute under the Agency for Science, Technology and Research (A*STAR).

-Rick leads a team of scientists and engineers in performing world-leading scientific research, developing technology to commercialisation, and engaging and collaborating with industry.
-His department's three core capability areas are Knowledge-Driven Artificial Intelligence (AI), High Performance, Distributed & Efficient Computing and Complex Systems Modelling and Multi-scale Optimisation.
+Rick leads a team of more than 60 scientists and engineers in performing world-leading scientific research, developing technology to commercialisation, and engaging and collaborating with industry.
+His department's core capability areas are Artificial Intelligence (AI) and Advanced Computing.
+For AI, his team focuses on physics-based, efficient, multimodal, autonomous, and safe AI.
+And for Advanced Computing, the focus is in high performance computing using GPU and FPGA, and decentralised computing such as blockchain and federated learning.

-His team have coupled these areas to collectively solve many real-world challenges in domains such as Transport and Connectivity, Healthcare/MedTech, Smart Nation & Digital Economy, and Advanced Manufacturing and Engineering.
+His team has coupled these areas to collectively solve many real-world challenges in domains such as Digital Healthcare/MedTech, Advanced Manufacturing and Engineering, Smart Nation & Digital Economy, and Food & AgriTech.

 Rick contributes to various committees both internally and externally, such as the A*STAR's ITSS Steering Committee, A*STAR Cloud Initiative Task Force, Coordinating Committee for Smart Nation, Singapore Data Science Consortium and IMDA's SDE Technology Roadmap for AI, Data, Blockchain.